Cyborgscode/Linux-Recall-in-bash/README.md

 edit recall.service and change the username to YOUR username

-edit .config/recall/path to the path you want the recall images saved. change or edit .config/recall/exclude to either a completly empty file or add line-by-line the windowtitles form wmctrl -l i.e.
+edit .config/recall/config to the path you want the recall images saved, adjust the timeframe for caching and max. cachesize. change or edit .config/recall/exclude to either a completly empty file or add line-by-line the windowtitles form wmctrl -l i.e.

 ```